adityachakra16/curated/README.md

 ### **4. Sybil Attack/ Bots Prevention**

 To prevent sybil attacks and bots, we only allow the app to be used if they sign in with google.
-Since in the future we expect this app to be integrated with the Gitcoin app, we can directly use from gitcoin the user logged info and can even allow the user to curate only of their trust is above lets say 50%.
+Since in the future we expect this app to be integrated with the Gitcoin app, we can directly use from gitcoin the user logged info and can even allow the user to curate only if their trust is above lets say 50%.
 For now we have created a temporary login page.

 **Login page**
 ![Gitcoin interface](app/public/appimg4.JPG)